Bỏ qua đến nội dung

 • 📱 Turn the mic on/off from your phone – no need to install an app, just be on the same WiFi

-• Super fast – only about ~1ms latency
+• Super fast – only ~1ms latency

 Audio Remote Demo